evanzanten/PRS-pipeline/README.md

 bcftools view -H "$VCF" | head -n 1

 #This skips the header (-H), and shows the data for the first variant.
-```

-#Preliminary steps:
+For readability, we just paste the genotypes of the first 15 individuals:
+1       86028   AX-13216142     T       C       .       .
+PR              GT      0/0     0/0     0/0     0/0     0/0     0/0     0/0     0/0       0/1     0/0     0/0     0/0     0/0     0/0     0/0

+#Per column:
+#1: chromosome
+#86028: position on the chromosome
+#AX-13216142: variant ID (in our case, the Axiom assay probe name, not an rsID)
+#T: reference allele
+#C: alternative allele
+#.: quality score (empty, since SNP arrays don't give one)
+#.: filter status (empty, no filters applied)
+#PR: extra information: here a flag that the reference allele is provisional, we will check this later on in the pipeline
+#GT: format of the sample columns: they hold genotypes (GT)

+#Genotypes are then counted as follows:
+#0/0: two reference alleles (T/T)
+#0/1: one reference, one alternative allele (T/C)
+#1/1: two alternative alleles (C/C)
+#./.: missing, the array failed to call it

-  #1.
-First, we inspect the raw data to see how many, and what types of variants we have.
+#Now we check what kinds of variants, and how many, we have.
-  bcftools stats "$VCF" > cohort_stats_preQC.txt
+bcftools stats "$VCF"

-  #What does the result look like?:
-  cat cohort_stats_preQC.txt

-  #For us, the first lines look like this:
+#This prints a lot of interesting data.
+For us, the first table is most relevant since it is a summary:
 # SN    [2]id   [3]key  [4]value
-#  SN      0       number of samples:      1019
+SN      0       number of samples:      986
-#  SN      0       number of records:      864725
+SN      0       number of records:      864725
-#  SN      0       number of no-ALTs:      144311
+SN      0       number of no-ALTs:      144311
-#  SN      0       number of SNPs: 720414
+SN      0       number of SNPs: 720414
-#  SN      0       number of MNPs: 0
+SN      0       number of MNPs: 0
-#  SN      0       number of indels:       0
+SN      0       number of indels:       0
-#  SN      0       number of others:       0
+SN      0       number of others:       0
-#  SN      0       number of multiallelic sites:   0
+SN      0       number of multiallelic sites:   0
-#  SN      0       number of multiallelic SNP sites:       0
+SN      0       number of multiallelic SNP sites:       0

-  #So we have 1019 individuals and 864,725 variants, all of them SNPs.
+  #So we have 986 individuals and 864,725 variants, all of them SNPs.
 The
   #144,311 "no-ALTs" are SNPs at which everybody in our cohort turned out to
   #have the same genotype, so only one allele was ever seen.
-They carry no
-  #information and will disappear at the allele frequency step (3.7).

-  #2.
-We convert the VCF into PLINK's own format, which every step after this
-  #one uses.
-At the same time we attach the reported sex and the case/control
-  #status, because these live in the phenotype file and not in the VCF.
-We need
-  #the sex for the concordance check (3.2) and the status for Hardy-Weinberg (3.6).

-  #PLINK identifies a sample by two names, a family ID and an individual ID,
-  #while a VCF has only one name per sample. --double-id copies the VCF name
-  #into both, which is the simplest thing to do when you have no family structure.
+3. We now rewrite the phenotype file into the two columns expected by PLINK.

+```

   #First we rewrite the phenotype file into the two columns PLINK expects.
   #PLINK reads sex as 1 for male and 2 for female, but also accepts the words,